TL;DR

 Should we switch tools immediately?

-No. Run a pilot first and compare measurable outcomes.
+No. Run a single-flow pilot first and compare measurable outcomes.
+One well-executed pilot with clear acceptance criteria gives you more decision confidence than weeks of feature-list comparison.

 What if the team is split on preference?

-Use one shared scorecard and decide based on delivery signals, not personal comfort.
+Use one shared scorecard and decide based on delivery signals — review efficiency, handoff clarity, sprint rework rate — rather than individual comfort.

 How many flows should we test before deciding?

-One high-impact flow can be enough if success criteria are clear and participants cover PM, design, and engineering.
+One high-impact flow is enough if your success criteria are predefined and your pilot participants include PM, design, and engineering.
+Additional flows add confidence but are not necessary for an initial decision.

 Final Recommendation

-If your team values lightweight exploration above all, Moqups may still be a practical fit.
-If your team needs faster validation and cleaner implementation handoff, WireframeTool often provides stronger operational leverage.
+If your team values lightweight exploration above all else and operates in an early-discovery mode without imminent sprint pressure, Moqups may be the practical fit.
+If your team needs fast validation that also produces clean decision records and implementation-ready handoff, WireframeTool typically provides stronger end-to-end leverage.

 Join Early Signup